South Wentworthville

 Residential development activity is lower than average in South Wentworthville according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows South Wentworthville averaged around 48 new dwelling approvals each year over the past five financial years.
-This totals an estimated 242 homes.
-So far in FY-26, 15 approvals have been recorded.
-On average, 1.5 new residents per year per dwelling constructed were recorded between FY-21 and FY-25.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, South Wentworthville has averaged approximately 48 new dwelling approvals each year over the past five financial years.
+This totals an estimated 243 homes.
+So far in FY-26, 16 approvals have been recorded.
+On average, 1.6 new residents per year per dwelling constructed were seen between FY-21 and FY-25.

-However, this increased to 7.9 people per dwelling over the past two financial years, reflecting the area's growing popularity and potential supply constraints.
-New homes are being built at an average expected construction cost of $450,000.
-The development consists of 24.0% detached dwellings and 76.0% townhouses or apartments.
-This shift from the area's existing housing (currently 57.0% houses) indicates decreasing availability of developable sites and reflects changing lifestyles and demand for more diverse, affordable housing options.
+However, this figure has increased to 7.5 people per dwelling over the past two financial years, indicating growing popularity of the area and potential supply constraints.
+New homes are being built at an average expected construction cost value of $453,000.
+The new development consists of 24.0% detached dwellings and 76.0% townhouses or apartments, reflecting a shift from the area's existing housing composition (currently 57.0% houses).
+This indicates decreasing availability of developable sites and changing lifestyles requiring more diverse, affordable housing options.

 Frequently Asked Questions - Development